eegli/tinyparse/docs/reference/subcommands.md

 expect(positionals).toStrictEqual(['remove', 'file1', 'file2', 'file3']);
 ```

-If the pattern is not matched, an error will be thrown, either for an invalid subcommand or for an invalid number of arguments.
+If the argument pattern is not matched, an error will be thrown.

 ```ts
 expect(() => {